Milkweed Plant Can Cause Serious Poisoning

 The Bottom Line

 Milkweed grows throughout the US and is essential for the survival of monarch butterflies.
-All parts of the plant contain toxic cardiac glycosides, which can cause nausea, diarrhea, weakness, and confusion in small amounts, and seizures, heart rhythm changes, respiratory paralysis, and even death in large amounts.
+All parts of the plant contain toxic cardiac glycosides, which can cause nausea, vomiting, diarrhea, weakness, and heart rhythm changes.
 Milkweed can also irritate the skin and eyes if touched.

 child holding dried milkweed

-When swallowed, symptoms of milkweed toxicity usually appear within a few hours.
+When milkweed is swallowed, symptoms of toxicity usually appear within a few hours.
 Initial symptoms consist of stomach upset, nausea, vomiting, abdominal pain, diarrhea, weakness, lethargy, and confusion.
-Severe toxicity includes seizures, heart rhythm changes, and severe slowing of the heart rate.
-Milkweed is potentially poisonous to humans as well as animals.
+Symptoms of severe toxicity include seizures, heart rhythm changes, and severe slowing of the heart rate.
+Milkweed is potentially poisonous to animals as well as to humans.
 After grazing on milkweed in a field, sheep can develop difficulty walking, seizures, and death.

-The sap from the plant can also cause skin and eye irritation.
+Milkweed sap can also cause skin and eye irritation.
 If your skin comes into contact with milkweed sap, you should immediately wash the affected area thoroughly with soap and water.
-If someone experiences eye irritation after getting sap in their eye, gently rinse the eye with room temperature water for 10–15 minutes.
-If there are any persistent skin or eye pain or symptoms, seek medical examination and treatment.
+If someone experiences eye irritation after getting sap in their eye, gently rinse the eye with room-temperature water for 10–15 minutes.
+If there is any persistent skin or eye pain, seek medical examination and treatment.

 Diana Pei, PharmD